 Molly Robertson is a Bay Area tour guide.
 She studied marketing at Wagner College and improv at Upright Citizens Brigade for over four years in New York.
 Following school, she headed back to the Bay where she began performing with Un-Scripted.
 She took a few years to travel around the world with Up with People and finally made her way back to the Bay again.
 She is happy to have a place to improvise since she is not allowed to make things up on tour.

-Olivia Puerta first discovered improv at age 9 as a student of First Stage Theater Academy in her hometown Milwaukee, WI.
+Olivia Puerta first discovered improv at age 9 as a student of First Stage Theater Academy in her hometown, Milwaukee, WI.
 A dedicated theater kid, she continued to study and perform theater and vocal music in all her formative years.
 Olivia has been studying and performing improv in San Francisco since 2012, training primarily with Endgames Improv, where she now teaches.
-She performs regularly with San Francisco Tonight and Flash Mob Musical, and is thrilled to be having her Un-Scripted Theater Company debut.
+She performs weekly with San Francisco Tonight and is thrilled to me a member of Un-Scripted Theater Company's performing ensemble.